nelkemboi/dsc-phase-3-project-v2-3/README.md

 ## Modelling
 Here we build three models used for predicting customer churn in Seriatel company.
 The three models are
-1. Logistic regression which had accuracy rate 89.4% on training data and 85.4% to testing data but after crossvalidation with 5 folds testing data improved to 86.4% and testing data dropped to 89.2%.
+1. Logistic regression which had accuracy rate 89.6% on training data and 86.0% to testing data but after crossvalidation with 5 folds testing data improved to 86.2% and testing data dropped to 89.2%.
-2. Decision tree classifier was another model which had 92.3% accuracy level on training data and 97.4% on testing data in predicting customer churn and not churn.
+2. Decision tree classifier was another model which had 88.6% accuracy level on training data and 92.5% on testing data in predicting customer churn and not churn.
+After gridsearch hypertuning the training prediction improved to 90.4% and 93.6% testing accuracy.
-3. Finally we build decision tree classifier model which achieved an accuracy level of 91.2% on training data and testing data accuracy of 93.3%.
+3. Finally we build decision tree classifier model which achieved an accuracy level of 87.1% on training data and testing data accuracy of 87.2%.
+After hypertuning random forest model its accuracy improved to 93.6% on training data and 92.7% on testing data.
-We picked the most accurate model that is decision tree and tuned the hyperparameter using grid search.
-This helped in improving model performance hence tuned random forest model attained accuracy level of 97.45%.
+We picked the the two best predicting models that is decision tree and random forest and tuned the hyperparameter using grid search.
+This helped in improving model performance and reduce any case of overfit.

 ## Evaluation
 - From the above model we concluded that decison tree is the best model for be used by Seriatel in predicting customer churn due to its good perfomance.